ffMathy/typescript-cs-poco/README.md

 }
 ```

+##### timeout

+Specifies the regex timeout, in milliseconds.
+Defaults to `1000`.
+Useful if you are performing operations on large items.

 ##### additionalInterfaceCodeResolver

 If supplied, this function will be called for every interface generated.
 The function takes a single parameter of the name of the class or interface that the current interface is being generated from and should return additional code that will be added to the interface.